JeremyOBrien16/CUNY_DATA_620/Assignment02/README.md

-Files and submission for Assignment02
+Files and submission for Assignment02 <br>
-DATA 620, Summer 2020
+DATA 620, Summer 2020 <br>
 Team: Jeremy OBrien and Mael Illien